<<< Back to Zambezi Trip Page

 LiLi will contract 4x4 vehicles through other tour operators.

-Camping is included at Jolly Boys Backpackers in Livingstone and at various sandy beaches in the Batoka gorge (on the multi-day trip).
-Jolly boys is based in Livingstone and is the premier backpacking location in Zambia, it has a bar, pool, restaurant and self-catering kitchen.
-It is also the base for most kayakers who pass through Zambia to paddle the Zambezi.
+Camping is included at The Waterfront lodge and campsite on the banks of the Upper Zambezi River and at various sandy beaches in the Batoka gorge (on the multi-day trip).
+Waterfront is based close Livingstone it is a well set up site, with free wifi, two swimming pools, a bar, restaurant and all the typical facilities involved with a good quality campsite.
 If camping is not your thing, no problem...
-Jolly Boys has dorms and private rooms available for an extra cost.
-When on the multi day trip and the sunset cruise, food is also included in the cost.
-There is a restaraunt as well as a self catering kitchen at Jolly Boys and a supermarket walking distance away.
+The Waterfront has static tents, private rooms and chalets available for an extra cost.
+For the river lunches, on the multi day trip and the sunset cruise, food is also included in the cost.
+Outside of those times there is a restaurant, pizza oven booth and supermarkets accessible a short drive away in town.
 There is also a wide range of restaurants in Livingstone at very reasonable prices.
 Your guide will be happy to advise on the best places to get what each person prefers.

 The weather in Zambia has depends very much on the time of year.
 At the time of the LiLi Zambezi trip it will be the dry season.
-The weather is likely to be hot and dry, and the water will be warm, though you can occasionally get strong wind that cools things down a bit.
+The weather is likely to be hot and dry, and the chances are it wont rain during your entire trip.
+The water will be warm, though you can occasionally get strong wind that cools things down a bit.
 Bring clothes to protect you from the sun and a long sleeved thermal or shorty dry top for on the river.
 In the evening and through the night it is a pleasant temperature.
-There is also a smaill possibility that we will encounter some heavy rain - mostly at night.
+There is also a small possibility that we will encounter some heavy rain - mostly at night.
 When it rains in Zambia, it does not mess about!
 Expect heavy tropical rain that normally only lasts a few hours.

 The LiLi coaches are also specifically chosen for their passion for kayaking and coaching.
 This passion together with general good humour helps make paddling with LiLi a fun all round experience.